vanessuniq/fhir-pacio-adi/input/pagecontent/index.md

 ### How to read this Guide
 This Guide is divided into several pages which are listed at the top of each page in the menu bar.

-* **Home**: The home page provides the introduction and background information to set context for the use of the HL7 FHIR® ADI Implementation Guide (IG).
+* **Home**: The home page provides the introduction and background information to set context for the use of the HL7 FHIR® ADI IG.
 * **Table of Contents**: A summary of the sections in the IG.
+* **General**:
-* **General**: These pages provide overall guidance in using the profiles and transactions defined in this guide by detailing the patient stories and personas and use cases.
+  * These pages provide an overview of the types of advanced directives and overall guidance in using the ADI representative profiles and transactions, and security and privacy considerations.
+* Menu items are split into categorizations by each ADI content type:
+  * <a href="./adi_type1.html">Person-Authored</a>: Person-authored advanced directives for sharing an individual's medical treatment and intervention goals.
+Content includes patient stories and personas, common use cases, and conceptual models.
+  * <a href="./adi_type2.html">Encounter-centric</a>: Practitioner-authored advanced directives which are related to a current or immediate episode of care.
+  * <a href="./adi_type2.html">Portable Medical Orders (PMO)</a>: PMOs are practitioner-authored advance directives which comprise a set of medical orders intended to follow a patient and be available across a continuum of care.
-* **Content Type**: A detailed overview of the different ADI Content Types.
-Each content type will contain:
+* Each content type menu further contains:
-  * Patient stories and personas: Patient stories and personas give context to the data exchange standards detailed in the technical areas of the IG.
+  * *Stories and personas*: Patient stories and personas give context to the data exchange standards detailed in the technical areas of the IG.
 They allow the non-technical reader to envision situations in which the IGs provisions would apply, and ensure that the IG meets the intended needs for exchange of this type of information.
-  * Use cases: A use case is a list of technical actions or event steps typically defining the interactions between a role and a system to achieve a goal.
+  * *Use cases*: A use case is a list of technical actions or event steps typically defining the interactions between a role and a system to achieve a goal.
 The actor can be a human or other external system.
 Technical scenarios that describe systems interactions between technical actors to implement the use case.
-  * Conceptual model illustrating the structure and relationships among FHIR profiles.
+  * *Conceptual model*: illustrating the structure and relationships among FHIR profiles.
-  * Formal Specification: Information about conformance to the guide including Must Support requirements, document signatures, and document workflow.
+  * _Formal Specification_: Information about conformance to the guide including Must Support requirements, document signatures, and document workflow.
-  * Security considerations: General security requirements and recommendations for HL7 FHIR® ADI Implementation Guide actors, including authentication, authorization, and logging requirements and guidance.
+  * *Security considerations*: General security requirements and recommendations for HL7 FHIR® ADI Implementation Guide actors, including authentication, authorization, and logging requirements and guidance.
 * **FHIR Artifacts**: These sections provide detailed descriptions and formal definitions for the relevant FHIR artifacts defined in this guide, including profiles, extensions, terminology, and examples.
 A capability statement for conformance by implementers is also included.
 * **More**: Sections which include a glossary and links to download the entire IG specification, FHIR structure definitions, and examples.

 ### Dependencies
 <p>This implementation guide relies on the following other specifications:</p>